 Different Types of Nanomaterials in Biomedical Applications

-- Hydrogels: Networks of polymers swelled by water that resemble tissues’ extracellular matrix.
+- Hydrogels: Networks of polymers swollen in water and resembling the extracellular matrix of tissues.

 Nanobiotechnology’s Applications in Agriculture